 About the Scholarship

-Steve Anchell and Donna Conrad are pleased to announce the second Anchell International Documentary Photography Scholarship.
+The Anchell International Documentary Photography Scholarship was first awarded for the year 2016.
 The scholarship is meant to encourage personal involvement in social issues, and promote socially conscious documentary photography.
 It is open to all fully-matriculated undergraduate and graduate students, regardless of degree major, gender, ethnic background, or country of residence.

 The subject matter is entirely the choice of the student.
 However, it should clearly document a person, group of people, place, event, or happening of social relevance.
 Submitted images should be arranged and presented so they clearly tell the story of what is being documented.